 The Roald Dahl Children’s Gallery manages to combine science and literature with a visual appeal.
 Likewise, the gallery allows for interactive learning, which is a fun way of learning and retaining information.
 Especially when it comes to reading.
 Thus, a perfect gallery for a visual learner.

 Special Exhibitions Gallery

 We looked around the rest of the museum, and I liked that they had inclusive elements placed around the rooms.
-There was a tactile image for people who are visually impaired and want to enjoy the art experience.
+There was a tactile image for people who have visually impairments so to enjoy the art experience.
 There was also a drawing screen with a sign above it, which said about people’s different learning styles.

-The drawing screen is provided for anyone to use, but with the main focus for people on the autism spectrum or have ADHD and may prefer sensory learning.
-The sign mentions that the screen is used to keep hands busy and to help improve concentration.
+The drawing screen is for anyone to use, but with the main focus for autistic people or ADHD.
+Great for sensory learning too.
+The screen is used to keep hands busy and to help improve concentration.

 I thought that this was a nice touch to the museum.